Skip to content

 Answer: Roughly 3,000 years, from unification under Menes around 3150 BCE to the Roman conquest in 30 BCE.

-Why it stumps people: The number sounds inflated.
-For perspective: the entire span from Jesus to the present is about 2,000 years.
+Why the number feels wrong: it sounds inflated.
+Run the comparison.
+The entire span from Jesus to now is about 2,000 years.
 Ancient Egypt outlasted that by a full millennium.
-We collapse “ancient Egypt” into one mental block, but Cleopatra was closer in time to the smartphone than to the builders of the pyramids she’s associated with.
+The mind files “ancient Egypt” as one flat block.
+It wasn’t.
+Cleopatra lived closer in time to the smartphone than to the builders of the pyramids she’s associated with.

 7. What was the largest library in the ancient world?
 (Medium)